sergiu-szatmari/safe-and-sound-wav-steganography/README.md

-# "Safe and Sound" Steganography Webapp
+# "Safe and Sound" WAV Steganography Webapp

 Project made for "Modular Arithmetics and Cryptography" course (1st year of Master - Distributed Systems in Internet)